 City walls (Gradske zidine)

-The city walls (gradzke zidine) of Dubrovnik are a series of fine fortifications built over the 12th to 16th century CE, which was famous to be almost impenetrable, true until the 1990s CE.
-The walls encircle the entire city with a circumference of approximately 2 km.
-A natural thing to do is to walk and complete the circle, which takes around 30 min walk.
+One of the most iconic features of Dubrovnik is its city walls (gradzke zidine), which stretch nearly 2 km around the Old Town.
+The ramparts of Dubrovnik are a series of fine fortifications built over the 12th to 16th century CE, which was famous to be almost impenetrable, true until the 1990s CE.
+The rampart walls encircle the entire city with a circumference of approximately 2 km.
+A natural thing to do is to walk and complete the circle, which takes around 30 minutes to walk.
 Honestly no trip to Dubrovnik is complete without walking around the city walls, and this was really the climax of the visit.
 On some of the highest spots, one enjoy unrivalled view of the sea and the city underneath.

 Fort Lovrijenac (Tvrđava Lovrijenac)

-Fort Lovrijenac (Tvrđava Lovrijenac) is a triangular fortress and theatre outside the western wall of the city.
+Fort Lovrijenac (Tvrđava Lovrijenac), or translated as Saint Lawrence fort, is a triangular fortress and theatre outside the western wall of the city.
 Built in the 11th century CE, the fortress is famed for its plays and importance in resisting Venetian rule, when Venice attempted, but failed, to built a fortress on top on this fort to make its territorial claim.
 It is now a favourite spot for cliff-diving.

 Lazareti

 The Lazareti is a series of connected blocks outside the city walls of Dubrovnik, which is best viewed from the boat-trip.
-While currently an uninteresting gallery, it reminds us of the origin of the word quarantine during this tumultuous time of writing.
-The block served as the quarantine station during the Ragusa period, with the word quarantine coming from quarantena, meaning forty days in Venetian, used in 14th–15th-century CE.
+While currently an uninteresting gallery, it reminds us of the origin of the word quarantine during this tumultuous time of writing of the coronavirus pandemic.
+The block served as the quarantine station during the Ragusa period, with the word 'quarantine' coming from 'quarantena', meaning 'forty days' in Venetian, used in 14th–15th-century CE.
 This practice was first legally enforced in 1347 CE in Ragusa at this station when all ships were required to be isolated before passengers and crew could go ashore during the Black Death, although the concept of quarantine has been practised since biblical times.

 Buy and Do